Mellanox/mstflint/ext_libs/iniParser/README.md

 ## III - License

 This software is released under MIT License.
-See LICENSE for full informations
+See LICENSE for full information

 ## IV - Versions